WiredUK/Wired.Caching/readme.md

 ##Caveat##

 There's always a [catch](http://shouldiblamecaching.com/) right?
 The main thing you need to be concerned about is when caching something that uses deferred execution.
 A database context is a good example here, hence why my example ends with `ToList()`.
 That materialises the query so you are caching the results and not an `IQueryable` interface.
 If you forget to do that, you will probably end up with errors telling you that your context has gone away or disconnected.

+#Wired.Caching.Mvc#

+So now you want to use caching in your MVC project?
+Use this package to simplify that even further.
+Have you ever wanted to cache the entire return from an Action method?
+Well now you can by adding a simple attribute.

+##Usage##

+So here is an example (but very boring) action:

+	public ActionResult Index()
+	{
+		return View();
+	}

+So how do we make it cached?
+Just add the `WiredCache` attribute, like this:

+    [WiredCache(600)]
+	public ActionResult Index()
+	{
+		return View();
+	}

+And now that action will not be called more than once every 600 seconds.

+Can we get a bit more clever?
+Sure, what happens if your action has parameters and each variation of parameter has a different output that you want to cache?
+Simple, just use the `KeyOn` property.
+Either specify a comma seperated list of parameter names or use `*` to use them all.
+So lets say you have an action that has a single parameter that you don't care about, just do this:

+    [WiredCache(600, KeyOn = "id")]
+	public ActionResult GetProduct(int id, string ignoreThisParameter)
+	{
+		return View();
+	}

+Now what happens when inside your action method, the output is different depending on the user that is logged in, perhaps your `Index` action displays the users name and some specific content to them?
+That's easy too, just use the `KeyOnUser` property, like this:

+    [WiredCache(600, KeyOnUser = true)]
+	public ActionResult Index()
+	{
+		return View();
+	}